microbiomedata/enviroMS/README.md

 ## EnviroMS Docker

-A docker image containing the EnviroMS command line as the entry point
+A docker image containing the EnviroMS command line as code entry-point

 If you don't have docker installed, the easiest way is to [install docker for desktop](https://hub.docker.com/?overlay=onboarding)